-A. Physical Characteristics.

-- 1. The facility shall comply with applicable state and local uniform housing and building code requirements. - 2.
+- A. Physical Characteristics. - 1.
+The facility shall comply with applicable state and local uniform housing and building code requirements. - 2.
 The facility shall have on-site security during all hours when the shelter is in operation. - 3.
 The facility shall provide exterior lighting on pedestrian pathways and parking lot areas on the property.
 Lighting shall reflect away from residential areas and public streets. - 4.
 The facility shall provide secure areas for personal property. - B. Maximum number of beds per facility shall not exceed fifteen beds. - C. The maximum term of staying at an emergency shelter is six months. - D. Emergency shelters shall provide on-site management.

 Dunsmuir's emergency shelter development standards are objective and do not exceed the statutory limits for local regulation per Government Code Section 65583(a)(4)(B).
 With respect to emergency shelter parking standards, which are contained in section 17.76.140 of the Zoning Ordinance, emergency shelters are to provide parking at a rate of space per five shelter occupants plus one space for staff.
 Given the Zoning Ordinance's bed limit of 15, this would mean the maximum number of spaces a shelter would need to provide would be four.
 The City's ratio accounts for staff who operate the shelter.
-The low ratio also accounts for families and households experiencing homelessness, while providing parking area for those who may have personal vehicle due to the Dunsmuir's rural setting.
-The City believes the parking requirement is not burdensome or a barrier, and is reasonably appropriate for a small rural community.
 Although the existing parking standard may yield a low number of required parking spaces, this may be a constraint to the establishment of an emergency shelter, and it exceeds HCD's recommendation that required parking for emergency shelters be limited to shelter staff.
 To address this potential constraint, Program 4.2.1(1) includes a provision for the City to amend the zoning ordinance to only require parking for emergency shelter staff.